Home » WordPress Tutorials » WordPress Security » How to Install SSL and HTTPS on a WordPress Site

 A web page will be marked as unprotected if it lacks an SSL certificate or has no HTTPS enabled on it.
 Additionally, browsers will display a Not Secure message in the address bar of your website.

-The screenshot below illustrates how a non-secured web page looks like:
+The screenshot below illustrates what a non-secure web page looks like:

 wordpress ssl 1